jacobgil/pytorch-grad-cam/README.md

 `pip install grad-cam`

 Tested on Common CNN Networks and Vision Transformers!

-With smoothing methods supported to make the CAMs look nice.
+Includes smoothing methods to make the CAMs look nice.

 | Method   | What it does |
 |----------|--------------|